 Let’s dive in…

-7 Hacks we used to Grow eBay Sales to over $100K
+7 eBay Hacks we used to Grow eBay Sales to over $100K

 1. Listen to your customers

 We carefully analyzed each and every eBay message we got from existing and potential customers.
+You might think that this is an obvious ebay hack, but my experience shows that many sellers miss out of this.
 I can’t stress enough the importance of this stream of information – any potential customer who invests the time to write you a message prior to clicking on “Buy it Now” is essentially giving you free advice on how you can improve your eBay listing.

 Here is a sample of how we implemented this: